Opinion Writing 1

 Day Ten: Using experts: Edit texts with expert's opinions

 Read this article about cursive and note the expert opinion used as evidence.
 After reading it, have students look back at the chart about experts.
 By the end of the week, they are going to choose a topic, research it, gather some experts, and write their first five paragraph graded draft.
 Tell this to students before you read the cursive articles... in case they want to choose cursive to write about!
-So, read the article, have studets re-tell their partners the parts of a persuasive paragraph, tell their partners the parts of a sentence using expert opinions as evidence, review the ideas of claims, evidence and reasoning...
+So, read the article, have students re-tell their partners the parts of a persuasive paragraph, tell their partners the parts of a sentence using expert opinions as evidence, review the ideas of claims, evidence and reasoning...
 This is a big review day, because the draft starts tomorrow!

-Day Eleven and Tweleve: Find Something Interesting
+Day Eleven: Find Something Interesting

-Here is the sign-up sheet
+Here is the sign-up sheet.

 Here is the Graphic Organizer as they gather research.

 Kindly remind students that they are allowed to change their opinions, change their claims, after they gather data and evidence.
 They don't have to already have an opinion!
+However, they can not change their topic after they sign up.
+Students need to make sure it is something they can write A LOT about!
+Also, the last column is for student questions about the topic or the expert.
+These questions should drive their research further.

 Day Thirteen: Free Writing